– General Introduction –

 In 1970 he joined the U.S Army as a paratrooper, well knowing that he might be sent to Vietnam.
 He was lucky in the end and actually never saw combat.
 While he was in the army he earned some money teaching ballroom dancing.

 After the two-year deployment, Saxton got married and moved to North Carolina to work as a salesman.
-A few years later he realised that he was making more money playing local home games than in his sales job and he spend more and more time playing cards, which ultimately cost him his marriage.
+A few years later he realised that he was making more money playing local home games than in his sales job and he spent more and more time playing cards, which ultimately cost him his marriage.

 → Making Poker a Profession ←